Avaiga/taipy-doc/docs/manuals/core/features/scenario-cycle-mgt.md

 # Add/Remove tag of a scenario

-A scenario can have multiple tags, which can be added using `taipy.tag^` which takes in the scenario id and a tag.
+A scenario can have multiple tags.
+You can add a tag to a scenario using `taipy.tag^`.
 Alternatively, you can use the `scenario.add_tag^` method.

 ```python linenums="1"
 import taipy as tp